iangreenleaf/blog_house/_drafts/how-to-kill-your-grass.md

 This method has become my go-to choice for most situations because for my yard, it presents the best path from grass to not-grass.
 I've converted roughly 1500 sq. ft. of grass using this method, an amount that was achievable specifically because of the simplicity and efficiency of this approach.

+{% single_image path: assets/images/how-to-kill-your-grass/wood-chip-mulch-2.jpg alt: "Cardboard on grass in the back yard, waiting to be covered with wood chips", caption: "Two thumbs up for wood chip sheet mulch." %}

 ## Go forth and kill your grass ##